twisted/twisted/docs/core/development/policy/coding-standard.rst

 .. code-block:: console

     $ bin/trial twisted/mail/pop3.py

 All unit test methods should have docstrings specifying at a high level the intent of the test.
 That is, a description that users of the method would understand.
+See the :ref:`test standard <documenting-docstrings>` for more details.

 If you modify, or write a new, HOWTO, please read the `Lore <http://twistedmatrix.com/trac/wiki/TwistedLore>`_ documentation to learn how to format the docs.

 Copyright Header